tztztztz/php-no-slam-cache/README.md

 `// Creating item, it may take long time, `

-`// and it will be executed concurrently by many threads`
+`// and during that it may be executed concurrently by many threads which leads to cache slamming`

 `  $item = $db->executeSQL();`